Rachel Canning, the infamous teen from New Jersey who sued her parents in an attempt to get them to pay her bills and support her, has returned home.

 According to a statement issued on Wednesday from her parents’ lawyer, Angelo Sarno, the teen has moved back in with her parents, after 4 ½ months of being away, reports USA Today.

-Rachel’s lawsuit demanding $654 weekly in child support, and for her parents to pay for the remainder of her high school tuition, was denied last week.
+Rachel’s lawsuit demanding $654 weekly in child support and her parents to pay for the remainder of her high school tuition was denied last week.
 However, a hearing has been made for April to decide whether or not the Cannings are responsible to financially support their daughter.